Our Next Scrutiny Review

 Deputy Scrutiny Lead: Lynda Buckley

-Our most recent Scrutiny Bootcamp was about our complaints and feedback service.
+Complaints and feedback service was the subject of our most recent session.
 Thank you to the residents who got involved and helped with this review.
-Please see the final report below which details the recommendations that residents put forward to improve the service.
+The final report below details the recommendations that residents put forward to improve the service.

 Next Scrutiny Bootcamp

-If you would like to attend the next Boot Camp, email firstname.lastname@example.org to book a place and for further information.
+If you would like to attend the next Bootcamp, email the Customer and Community Engagement Team to book a place and for further information.

 National Award for Quality Assured Scrutiny